-Fizzing bath bombs with a surprise treat packed inside!
+Fizzing dinosaur egg bath bombs with a surprise treat packed inside!

 My child is obsessed with dinosaurs.
 He loves to read about dinosaurs, watch tv shows starring dinosaurs, and play with his massive herd of dinosaur toys.
 Most of all, he likes to pretend he IS a dinosaur.